kanevk/markdown-cv/index.md

 We at www.bakalin.bg have the ambition of making the local specialty stores competitive to the supermarket chains.
 I and my partners have built the service from scratch, and I've learned a lot in various areas: Product vision, UX, People management, Logistics, Legal, Negotiation.
 One of the most noticeable achievements of mine is innovating with a delivery strategy that has improved our profit predictions with up to 20% on a yearly base.

-- Solving quantity management(for grocery products) issues with >98%
+- Solving quantity management(for grocery products) issues with >98% efficiency
 - Implementing agile at a fully remote team with flexible work schedule
 - Making over 30 user interviews for validating product hypotheses
 - Contributing for 20-30% of the code base